Nghiait123456/100GoMistakeUpdate/README.md

 #### Interface pollution (#5)

 Abstractions should be discovered, not created.
-To prevent unnecessary complexity, create an interface when you need it and not when you foresee needing it, or if you can at least prove the abstraction to be a valid one.
+To prevent unnecessary complexity, create an interface when you need it and not when you foresee needing it, or if you can at least prove the abstraction to be a valid one. </br>
+To define that thin line, the basic condition is to understand the feature and understand the domain.
+To understand about domain is not easy, domain expert is always rare to find. </br>

 #### Interface on the producer side (#6)